d365collaborative/d365fo.tools/docs/Get-D365LcsDatabaseRefreshStatus.md

 Accept wildcard characters: False
 ```

-### -ActionHistoryId
+### -OperationActivityId
-The unique id of the action that you started from the Invoke-D365LcsDeployment cmdlet
+The unique id of the operaction activity that identitfies the database refresh

+It will be part of the output from the Invoke-D365LcsDeployment cmdlet

 ```yaml
 Type: String